Liberty Mutual Life Insurance Reviews

 - Social Security numbers for both the insured and the beneficiary, and date of death

-- A final death certificate for the insured
+- A final death certificate for the insured.
+The CDC has an interactive tool to find that information.

 - An idea of how you want to receive the disbursement amount (e.g., routing and account numbers)